 If you use Windows, you can get a free version of dBpoweramp, which can convert files, and a paid version, which you can use to rip CDs, edit tags and more.

 There used to be some third-party tools that hacked iTunes to let you add FLAC files, but they’re not reliable.
-If you want to use lossless files with iTunes, it’s much easier to just convert them; you can always convert them back to FLAC in the future if you want to.
+If you want to use lossless files with iTunes, it’s much easier to just convert them.

 One other useful tool, if you use a Mac, is Rogue Amoeba’s Fission.
 This audio editor is my tool of choice for trimming, joining, and editing audio files, and it also includes a conversion tool that lets you convert from just about any audio format to AAC, MP3, Apple Lossless, FLAC, AIFF, and WAV.
 While it’s not the best tool if you only want to convert audio files, it is the easiest-to-use Mac app for editing those files.